-- The study team recognizes it is the legislature's role to determine adequacy and that the state does not have unlimited resources - Further, the study team has not been asked to establish adequacy levels - As such, the recommendations do not identify specific resource targets, although several are framed around resources levels as related to the research that has been completed - Recommendations were developed in areas where the body of evidence across all the study teams' work identified the need for specific consideration of an item
+This section provides a set of recommendations that reflect this study's body of work.
+The study team recognizes both that it is the legislature's role to determine adequacy and that the state does not have unlimited resources.
+Further, the study team has not been asked to establish adequacy levels.
+As such, the recommendations do not identify specific resource targets, although several are framed around resources levels, as related to the research that has been completed.